 Whenever you suffer a catastrophic injury in an accident that was not your fault, you are entitled to compensation for the pain and suffering.
 Auto accident recovery is hard enough, and if you develop PTSD, you are entitled to additional compensation to cover time away from work, loss of quality of life, and the cost of medications and treatment.

 However, putting a value on PTSD and the impact on daily life can be complicated, which is why you should call Avrek Law for a free consultation to discuss the specifics of your claim.
 It will be necessary to prove your PTSD and closely related damages to ensure you get the best settlement possible.

 How Often Do People Get PTSD After a Car Accident?

-If you have been in an accident, you could have experienced many different injuries and emotions at the time of the accident and in the later days.
+Each year, more than six million traffic accidents (head on, sideswipe, rear end, etc.) occur in the United States.
+If you have been in an accident, you could have experienced many different injuries and emotions at the time of the accident and in later days following it.

 Risks Associated With PTSD

 Early research on PTSD has demonstrated the harmful impact this disorder can have on families.
 Research has shown that Vietnam veterans diagnosed with PTSD have more marital problems and higher levels of family violence, their partners are more distressed, and their children have more behavioral problems than those of veterans without PTSD.